Everyone wants it – Tour de France Femmes hailed as big moment for cycling

-After years of waiting there is only one month left until the start of the Tour de France Femmes.
+After years of waiting there is less than a month left until the start of the Tour de France Femmes.

-A women’s edition of cycling’s biggest race has been top of the wishlist for many riders for so long, and it will be granted when the peloton sets off from Paris on July 24, the final day of the men’s race, reaching a climax on La Planches des Belles Filles a week later.
+A women’s edition of cycling’s biggest race has been top of the wish-list for many riders for a long time, and it will be granted when the peloton sets off from Paris on July 24th – the final day of the men’s race – reaching a climax on La Planches des Belles Filles a week later.

 There have been tokenistic attempts, not least the much criticised La Course held alongside the Tour in recent years, but it has taken until now for a proper eight-day women’s Tour to be born.